ZeroMetrics/WarRanks/README.md

 # WarRanks

 RimWorld 1.6 mod that gives colonists a 24-rank military prestige ladder based on their kills.
-They start as a Scout and grind their way up to Grand High Warlord.
-It's a riff on the old PvP rank titles.
+PvP rank titles.

 ## How it works